mikelui/mikelui.github.io/_posts/2019-01-03-seriously-bonkers.md

 It's a [bad][deane] [idea][wilson] because it is an objective mess--albeit a beautiful, twisted, tragic, wondrous mess.
 Despite the current state of the community, this post is not a polemic against *"modern"* C++.
-This post is partly a follow-up on [Simon Brand's][simon-brand] article, [Initialization in C++ is bonkers][simon-brand-init], and partly a commentary on every student who's wanted to begin their education by gazing into the abyss.
+This post is partly a follow-up on [Simon Brand's][simon-brand] article, [Initialization in C++ is bonkers][simon-brand-init], and partly a message to every student who's wanted to begin their education by gazing into the abyss.
 {:.lead}

 {:.lead}